Philadelphia Identity Theft Attorney

 Put an award winning legal advocate to work for you

-At the Philadelphia Law Offices of Michael T. van der Veen, our compassionate and client-oriented Philadelphia identity theft attorneys understand that facing criminal charges for identity theft is stressful for you and your family.
+At the Philadelphia Law Offices of van der Veen, O’Neill, Hartshorn, and Levin, our compassionate and client-oriented Philadelphia identity theft attorneys understand that facing criminal charges for identity theft is stressful for you and your family.
 We make ourselves accessible to answer your questions and address your concerns at all stages of the proceedings from our first meeting until the case is concluded.
 Contact us today to schedule a free initial consultation by calling us at (215) 515-6892 or by reaching out to us through our website.